pitchmuc/aepp/docs/schema.md

 * config : OPTIONAL : mostly used to pass a ConnectObject instance that is linked to one sandbox.
 * header : OPTIONAL : header object  in the config module. (example: aepp.config.header)

-### Using different ConnectObject for different sandboxes
+### Connecting to different sandboxes

-You can use the `connectInstance` parameter to load multiple sandbox configuration and save them for re-use later on, when instantiating the `Schema` class.
+You can use the `connectInstance` parameter to load multiple sandbox configurations and save them for re-use later on, when instantiating the `Schema` class.
 As described above, it can be useful when you want to connect to multiple sandboxes with the same authentication.\
 In that case, the 2 instances will be created as such: